kfoozminus/cheatsheets/kubernetes.md

   - `kubectl delete ns <new-namespace>` deletes a namespace
   - `kubectl config view` shows the file `~/.kube/config`
     - clusters: here we have only minikube cluster, with its certificates and server. minikube cluster is running in that ip:port. `192.168.99.100` (minikube ip) comes from here
-    - users: kubectl communicates with k8s api, as a user(name: minikube (QJenny)). that user is defined here with its certificates and stuff
+    - users: kubectl communicates with k8s api, as a user(name: minikube (UJenny)). that user is defined here with its certificates and stuff
     - context: configurations - we have one context. a context has cluster/user/namespace/name
-    - QJenny
+    - UJenny
   - `kubectl config current-context` shows current-context field of the config file
   - `kubectl config set-context $(kubectl config current-context) --namespace=<ns>` sets a ns as default, any changes you make/create objects will be done to this namespace
   - most k8s resources (pods, services, replication controllers etc.) are in some namespaces. low-level resources (nodes, persistentVolumes) are not in namespace.